-The Roanoke Valley Resource Authority contributes, through the County of Roanoke, Virginia, to the Virginia Retirement System (VRS).
-All full-time, salaried permanent (professional) employees of public school divisions and employees of participating employers are automatically covered by VRS upon employment.
-Members earn one month of service credit for each month they are employed and they and their employer are paying contributions to VRS.
-Members are eligible to purchase prior public service, active duty military service, certain periods of leave and previously refunded VRS service as service credit in their plan.
+All full-time, salaried permanent employees of the Roanoke Valley Resource Authority, that do not participate in the City of Roanoke Pension Plan, are covered by the Roanoke County Pension Plan.
+This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+Members earn one month of service credit for each month they are employed and for which they and their employer pays contributions to VRS.
+Members are eligible to purchase prior service, based on specific criteria as defined in the Code of Virginia, as amended.
+Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.

-Within the VRS Plan, the System administers three different benefit plans for local government employees - Plan 1, Plan 2, and, Hybrid.
-Each plan has different eligibility and benefit structures as set out below:
+The System administers three different benefit structures for covered employees - Plan 1, Plan 2, and, Hybrid.
+Each of these benefit structures has a different eligibility criteria.
+The specific information for each plan and the eligibility for covered groups within each plan are set out in the table below: